swyxio/spark-joy/README.md

 - https://headlessui.dev/
 - https://ui.supabase.io/
 - https://ui.shadcn.com/ Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
+- https://magicui.design/ 20+ free and open-source animated components built with React, Typescript, Tailwind CSS, and Framer Motion.
+100% open-source, and customizable.

 ## Layout